 Once you've filled a duffel bag full of gear, you may not notice the initial weight of the bag.
 However, it can make a difference when you're trying to stay within an airline's weight limits or when the transportation switches from vehicles to your own two feet.

-Since this lineup includes tested bags ranging from 30 liters to 104 liters in size, we calculated the weight-to-volume ratio for each bag to measure its relative weight.
+Since this lineup includes tested bags ranging from 30 to 104 liters, we calculated each bag's weight-to-volume ratio to assess relative weight.

 The newest model of the Osprey Transporter shaved off over half a pound on the 90-liter model thanks to redesigned materials, making it one of the top weight-to-volume bags in our lineup that also boasts intense protection and durability.
 The high score here, combined with its robust carrying system, makes it a beast for hauling heavy loads of gear.

 The Adidas Defender is one of the lightest bags in our lineup, but it offers significantly less storage space than other bags.
-This ultralight 1.2-pound bag still boasts enough space to pack anything you might need for the gym or practice session without weighing you down.
+This is and ultralight 1.2-pound bag, but it still has enough space to pack anything you might need for the gym or practice session without weighing you down.
 Right in line with the Adidas bag is the Puma Evercat.
-Though it has a slightly heavier weight per liter of volume, it is imperceptible without a precise scale.

 Two of the gym-style duffels we tested, the Adidas Defender (left) and Puma Evercat (right).